Product

-New MRR is monthly recurring revenue that comes from new customers.
+New MRR (Monthly Recurring Revenue) is the revenue that comes from new customers within a given month.

 How to Calculate New MRR

-If you started a month with 10 customers, and at the end of the month you’ve got 12 – then, you gained 2 new customers.
+If you started a month with 10 customers and at the end of the month have 12, then you gained 2 new customers.
 Let’s say your 2 new customers brought with them a total of $100 each in MRR.
 Then your New MRR for the month would be $100.

 New MRR is a great way to check your Customer Acquisition Cost (CAC).
 If you’ve got an acquisition cost that’s higher than your New MRR, you might want to consider adjusting your marketing budget so that your acquisitions don’t eat into your profit.

-Put it to good use: Make sure your New MRR total for a month is HIGHER than the cost of acquiring all new business.
-Make sure you’re comparing New MRR to that month’s total acquisition costs (including the costs of sales, marketing, and digital growth efforts).
+Put it to good use: Make sure your New MRR total for a month is higher than the cost of acquiring all new business.
+Compare new MRR to that month’s total acquisition costs (including the costs of sales, marketing, and digital growth efforts).

-Since New MRR comes from new customers, you can also use this metric to track your sales and marketing performance.
-Monitoring the progress of your sales and marketing efforts is essential – first, because you’ve gotta know if what you’re doing is working and second, because the folks in those departments love a bit of motivation!
+Since New MRR comes from new customers, you can track your sales and marketing performance using this metric.
+Monitoring the progress of your sales and marketing efforts is essential—first, because you’ve got to know if what you’re doing is working, and second because the folks in those departments love a bit of motivation!

-Put it to good use: To keep their sales and marketing teams motivated and in-the-know, some companies display metrics like New MRR in a highly visible place in the office (like on a big screen TV).
+Put it to good use: Some companies display metrics like New MRR in a highly visible place in the office (like on a big-screen TV) to keep their sales and marketing teams motivated and informed.
 This way, the team can see positive or negative mobility.
-We’re a remote team, but we’ve got our numbers published for anyone to see – find what works best for your team/culture.
+We’re a remote team, but we’ve got our numbers published for anyone to see—find what works best for your team/culture.

 New Net MRR uses several types of MRR to determine whether you lost more revenue than you gained within a month’s time.